-3.6.3 Activity Clubs
+3.7.3 Activity Clubs

-Students are enjoined to participate in activity clubs subject to the following guidelines:
+Students are required to join clubs subject to the following guidelines:

-1. Student club activities should not interfere with studies and should instead contribute to the well-balanced formation of the students.

-- 2. All students are may belong to at most one club of his/her choice. - 3.
+- 1. Student club activities should not interfere with studies and should instead contribute to the well-balanced formation of the students. - 2.
+All students are required to belong to at least one club of his/ her choice. - 3.
 Student organizations should follow regular channels of communication with authorities namely: Organization/Club Moderator, Student Activities Coordinator, Associate Principal for Student Affairs, and the Principal. - 4.
 Student activities and meetings are held once a week, as scheduled.
 Extra-ordinary sessions which necessitate calling students from classes or extending time in school must have the explicit permission of the Associate Principal for Student Affairs subject for approval by the Principal. - 5.
-A year-end recognition and awards are given to students who exemplify active and exemplary involvement in activity clubs following a set criterion. - 3.6.4.
-Activity Clubs for Grades 11-12 - 1.
-Speech and Debate Club This club aims to develop skills in public speaking and debate.
-It also gives potential students an opportunity to develop their talent in rhetoric and their sense of leadership.
-It sponsors activities such as lectures, miniworkshops, and seminars for actual practice of learned skills. - 2.
-Science and Inventors Society This club offers aspiring members an opportunity to develop their skills and knowledge in science concepts, logical thinking, problem solving and creativity through scientific innovations which will enhance the human way of living.
-Enjoyable learning is achieved in the activities using techniques required in the field of Genetics and Environmental Science. - 3.
-Film Critique/Cinema Guild
+Every trimester, members and officers of each club are evaluated on their performance, level of engagement, behavior, preparation, and attendance. - 6.
+Homeroom grade will comprise of 20% club grade which will be based on a prescribed rubric as evaluated by the organization/ club moderator. - A. Grades 1-6 - 1.
+Likhain